Patient transport

 At St George’s, these new national guidelines are now being followed.
 This means that some patients who used to qualify for transport may no longer be eligible.

-- Some wheelchair-bound patients
+- Some patients who are wheelchair users

-- Patients cannot walk without continual physical support (not including the use of aids such as walking sticks or Zimmer frames).
+- Patients who cannot walk without continual physical support (not including the use of aids such as walking sticks or Zimmer frames).

 A friend, relative or carer can call on your behalf if you need help with the assessment.